JeffLepp/Cellular-Respiration-Sim/README.md

 # 🧬 Cell Metabolism Simulator

 Open in VsCode or another IDE and run from cytoplasm.py in the MET3.0 folder.
 Consoles made to log state of cell are made for linux.
-Running on other OS' cause unhelpful terminal outputs.
+Running on windows or mac will make it difficult to understand the outputs.

 This project simulates core metabolic processes inside a eukaryotic cell, including: